How to recover your architecture after drift and erosion

 Applications that were initially well-architected can deteriorate due to various factors such as neglect, shifting priorities, developer turnover, release pressures, a lack of awareness of these changes and many other factors.

-Architectural Drift is defined by the discrepancies between the planned architecture and the actual implementation.
+- Architectural drift is defined by the discrepancies between the planned architecture and the actual implementation.
 This form of degradation introduces design elements that, while not part of the initial architectural plan, do not necessarily contravene it.
 The architecture remains fundamentally intact, but accumulates unaccounted-for decisions like inconsistent coding practices, redundant components, or tangled dependencies.
 These elements often go undocumented, rendering the original architecture misleading and potentially undermining trust in both the system architecture and its associated documentation.

-Architectural Erosion, in contrast, occurs when new design elements directly conflict with or undermine the system's foundational architecture, thus violating its guiding principles.
+- Architectural erosion, in contrast, occurs when new design elements directly conflict with or undermine the system's foundational architecture, thus violating its guiding principles.
 Examples include tightly coupled modules, bypassing security protocols, and ignoring performance constraints.
 Erosion not only compromises the system's integrity but leads to a fragile architecture that is likely to encounter significant issues in the future.

-Teams facing Architectural Technical Debt typically adopt one of two strategies: continuously patching the system to circumvent ATD limitations while putting out fires as they crop up, or engaging in extensive refactoring efforts.
-Unfortunately, both approaches often fall short and might even intensify the existing technical debt.
+- continuously patching the system to circumvent ATD limitations while putting out fires as they crop up,

-👎 Challenges of Major Refactoring: On the other hand, refactoring—especially of deeply intertwined subsystems—requires immense effort, substantial budget, and extensive engineering resources.
+👎 Challenges of major refactoring: On the other hand, refactoring, especially of deeply intertwined subsystems, requires immense effort, substantial budget, and extensive engineering resources.
 During this period, other parts of the team must maintain the existing, often outdated, platform while simultaneously integrating new features.
 Even thorough refactoring efforts may not be sustainable if they fail to address the fundamental processes that initially led to the accumulation of debt.

 Addressing these architectural mismatches promptly reduces the "interest" accrued from technical debt, which manifests as bugs, increased time for understanding the system, and extended development time for new features.